From the cardinal Linn LM-1 to the classic Roland TR-808, we take a look at the most influential drum machines of all time.

 There are some musicians who dislike using drum machines and much prefer the ‘feel’ of an actual drummer sitting behind a kit.
-A human can respond, in real time, to changes in the music while on stage.
-For example, a drummer can play ahead of or behind the beat, something that a drum machine sadly cannot achieve.
+A human can respond in real time to changes in the music while on stage, playing ahead of or behind the beat, something that a drum machine sadly cannot achieve.
 But this isn’t to diminish the impact of the drum machine.

 Its influence spans countless musical genres, and while these days you can download a drum machine app for your phone, we want to celebrate old-school hardware, presenting you with five of the most influential drum machines in modern music.

 Developed by Californian guitarist Roger Linn and released in 1980, the LM-1 is known as the first drum machine to utilise digital samples of acoustic drums.
 This made it stand out from the rest of the drum machines on the market, which used sound synthesis to create the drum sounds.